fedellen/list-together/README.md

 - More back-end resolver tests, there remains some uncovered logic
 - Add test user creation from front-to-back without Passport APIs for a better dev environment (for collaborators)
 - Implement testing on front-end / end to end testing
-- Convert server callbacks to Redis (or cron jobs?) to prevent them from being cancelled (Only related to Smart Features)
+- Convert server callbacks to Redis (or cron jobs) to prevent them from being cancelled (Only related to Smart Features)
 - Add an `./app` directory with a React Native version of List Together
 - Implement offline mutation capabilities for Apollo Client